Azure/azure-powershell/src/ResourceManager/AnalysisServices/Commands.AnalysisServices/help/Test-AzAnalysisServicesServer.md

 ## SYNTAX

 ```
-Test-AzureRmAnalysisServicesServer [-Name] <String> [[-ResourceGroupName] <String>]
+Test-AzAnalysisServicesServer [-Name] <String> [[-ResourceGroupName] <String>]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The Test-AzureRmAnalysisServicesServer cmdlet tests the existence of an instance of Analysis Services server
+The Test-AzAnalysisServicesServer cmdlet tests the existence of an instance of Analysis Services server

 ## EXAMPLES

 ### Example 1
 ```
-PS C:\> Test-AzureRmAnalysisServicesServer -Name "testserver" -ResourceGroupName "testgroup"
+PS C:\> Test-AzAnalysisServicesServer -Name "testserver" -ResourceGroupName "testgroup"
 ```

 This command will test if there is a server named testserver in the resourcegroup testgroup